ipl-uw/2019-CVPR-AIC-Track-2-UWIPL/metadata/README.md

 ## Training

 - label.txt is the categories.
 - data.txt is the training data path and labels.
-Noted that the example here is to used for training vehicle type and brand, weighted for the losses need to be revised in the code.
+Noted that the example here is to used for training vehicle type and brand, weighted for the losses need to be revised in the code (`multi_label_classifier.py` line 68-74).
 The traning data should follow this format.
 - for other training/testing/visualization options, please refer to option.py.

 Use the following command to run training code.